Table of Contents

 Description

-wupdate applies snapshot changes from a SnapshotCM snapshot into a workspace.
-Unlike wco, wupdate applies all types of changes.
-In addition to creating new files and updating file content and mode (which wco(1) also does), wupdate applies renames and deletes to the files and directories in the workspace.
-After wupdate completes, the workspace directory structure will match the snapshot directory structure, and all files will be updated.
+wupdate applies changes to a workspace so that it reflects the contents of the given snapshot.
+In addition to creating new files and updating file content and mode (which wco(1) also does), wupdate applies renames and deletes to the files and directories in the workspace, and optionally cleans unversioned files from the workspace (-C option).
+After wupdate completes, the versioned workspace files will match the snapshot.

 For large projects, a snapshot typically contains more files than most users care to have in their workspace.
 For this reason, wupdate restricts its work to a working set.
 A working set specifies which files and directories within the workspace/snapshot that wupdate should update.
 A working set is defined as part of the workspace definition (see wmap(1) ).